Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Houston Housing Market

 Houston’s housing market is booming right now!
-You can still score starter homes under $200k if you’re willing to go a bit further out, but those Inner Loop spots are hitting crazy high prices.
+You can still score starter homes under $200k if you’re willing to go further out, but those Inner Loop spots are hitting crazy high prices.

-The best part about Houston’s market?
-It doesn’t go completely nuts like those coastal cities where prices swing wildly every few years.
+The best part about Houston’s market is that it doesn’t go completely nuts like those coastal cities, where prices swing wildly every few years.

 Our economy runs on energy, medical stuff, and aerospace, so things stay steady even when everywhere else is going crazy.
-Plus, no state income tax means you keep more of your hard-earned cash!
+Plus, no state income tax means you keep more hard-earned cash!

 If you want a fast and hassle-free sale, you can sell your home for cash in Houston and nearby areas, while the market offers various housing options.